top

 What Is the Adoption Home Study?

-The home study is a review of a hopeful adoptive family’s lifestyle, living situation, and adoption readiness.
+The home study is a review of a hopeful adoptive family’s lifestyle, living situation and adoption readiness.
 A licensed social worker — who is typically a part of a larger adoption agency or other social work organization — conducts this review.

 During the home study, the social worker will:

-They will write a home study report, which they will then send to the state government, court, and the adoption agency the parents are working with.
-This report will be referenced at the adoption finalization hearing to ensure that the placement is safe for the child.
+They will write a home study report, which they will then send to the state government, court and the adoption agency the parents are working with.

 Typically, the home study is the last step of the process a family must complete before their profile can go live for prospective birth mothers to view.